-The City Clerk, an elected official, attends meetings of the City Council, keeps records of its proceedings, publishes and attests to all Ordinances and Resolutions passed by the Council.
+The City Clerk, an elected official, attends meetings of the City Council, keeps records of its proceedings, and publishes and attests to all Ordinances and Resolutions passed by the Council.
 The Clerk is the keeper of all important documents relating to City business.

-Helpful information can be obtained at the Cook County Clerks Office website.
-You can verify your registration, view the election date schedule and your sample ballot, find out your polling location, review referendum information, or download a voter registration form, voter registration card, or an application to Vote by Mail.
+Helpful information can be obtained at the Cook County Clerk's Office website.
+You can verify your registration, resister to vote, view the election schedule and your sample ballot, find out your polling location, review referendum information, or download a voter registration form, voter registration card, or an application to Vote by Mail.

-The Clerk’s office also processes Raffle Licenses, Solicitor Permits, Tag Day Permits, Block Party Permits, Special Event Permits and Livery & Taxicab Licensing.
+The Clerk’s office also processes Raffle Licenses, Solicitor Permits, Tag Day Permits, Block Party Permits, Special Event Permits, and Livery & Taxicab Licensing.

 Park Ridge City Clerk Betty W. Henneman has served the Park Ridge community since 1984.
 She can be contacted at Contact Info if you require further assistance.
 Deputy City Clerk Cheryl Peterson was appointed in 2006 and serves as the assistant to Clerk Henneman and to Mayor David Schmidt.
 She can be contacted at Contact Info.

 APRIL 7, 2015

 February 26 First day to apply for a mail ballot

 March 10 Last day to register to vote